Polygon Bikes

 Polygon Bikes is a bicycle's trade name made by PT Insera Sena, an Indonesian bicycle manufacturer based in Sidoarjo, East Java.
 Polygon operates manufacturing facilities in various places in Indonesia.
 Polygon has a globally connected design team, and commonly used as sponsor and its bike in bicycle competition.

 History

 Polygon Bikes began building bicycles in 1989 for the Southeast Asian markets.
 They started manufacturing bicycles with steel and aluminium frames.
 In 1997, Polygon launched a concept store, Rodalink (Roda Lintas Khatulistiwa), which sells Polygon bikes, parts and accessories.
 In 2007, Polygon expanded its distribution in Australia.
 Polygon Bikes expanded to Europe in 2011, settling their headquarters of Europe in Germany.
 In April 2014, Polygon Bikes expanded again in America.

 Models

 Polygon manufactures a broad range of bicycles that includes Mountain bikes, Road bikes, Urban bikes, E-bikes, BMX bikes and Youth bikes.

 Mountain Bikes

 Polygon produces mountain bikes for several categories of use.

-Mountain Bike Types: Downhill, Freeride, All Mountain, Trail, Cross-country (XC), Leisure, Women's.
+Mountain Bike Types: All Mountain, Cross-country (XC), Downhill, Enduro, Freeride, Leisure, Trail, Women's.